-If any SCRs appear to be failed, the converter module should be disconnected from the rest of the power circuitry at terminal points L1, L2, L3, P1 and P2.
-(The module may have to be pulled partly out to accomplish this.)
-Recheck the above readings at the disconnected converter module terminals.
-If the readings still indicate a bad device, refer to the Maintenance and Repair section for removal, disassembly and re-The individual SCRs placement information. should be rechecked when they are disconnected from the converter circuit to ensure that a short in one device does not produce a faulty reading across another device.
+If any SCRs appear to be failed, the Converter Module should be disconnected from the rest of the power circuitry at terminal points L1, L2, L3, P1 and P2.
+(The module may have to be pulled partly out to accomplish this).
+Recheck the above readings at the disconnected Converter Module terminals.
+If the readings still indicate a bad device, refer to the Maintenance and Repair section for removal, disassembly and replacement information.
+The individual SCRs should be rechecked when they are disconnected from the converter circuit to ensure that a short in one device does not produce a faulty reading across another device.
 See the Checking SCRs portion of this section.

-Whenever the converter module has been removed for replacement of SCRs, the RC snubber circuit around the SCRs a.c. line chokes and wiring should be inspected and checked for damage.
+Whenever the Converter Module has been removed for replacement of SCRs, the RC snubber circuit around the SCRs AC line chokes and wiring should be inspected and checked for damage.